RuleWorld/BNG_vscode_extension/README.md

 * To inspect elements (for checking highlighting issues):
   Control + shift + P -> Developer: Inspect Editor Tokens and Scopes

+Please see [here](docs/guide.md) for a simple starter guide.

+## Known Issues

+Some highlighting issues
+* Line breaks do not work
+* Theme colors will be updated

+Some plotting issues
+* Can't save plots from built-in plotting
+* Built-in plotting alignment

+Please submit an issue [here](https://github.com/ASinanSaglam/BNG_vscode_extension/issues) if you find one.

 ## Release Notes